Code compliance certificate

 When all the building work is completed in accordance with the building consent, a code compliance certificate (CCC) can be issued.
 This is a verification from the building consent authority that it is satisfied, on reasonable grounds that the building work complies with the building consent and building code.
 It is an important document, and should be retained for future reference.

-You should apply for a CCC via the online portal once all consented building work has been completed (and preferably when all inspections have been passed), by sending Council the completed application form.
-Refer to your addenda for any other documentation required by Council prior to the issue of CCC.
+Apply for CCC via the online portal once all consented building work has been completed (and preferably when all inspections have been passed).
+Refer to your building consent for any other documentation required by Council prior to the issue of CCC.

 Note: the application form must be signed by the owner or their authorised agent.
 Please ensure all information on the application is complete and correct.